protocol/nft-website/docs/tutorial/avax-nft.md

 ![adding new account on metamask](https://docs.avax.network/assets/images/Metamask-Import-Account-17b4d3c6e167ebf8709ace5bc30001f6.png)

-If all went well, you should have a funded Metamask AVAX wallet for building app locally:
+If all went well, you should have a funded Metamask AVAX wallet for building your app locally:

 ![Metamask with AVAX funded](https://i.imgur.com/fkLXV17.png)